Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Abstract

 \section{Abstract}

 We have studied the superexchange interaction $J_{ij}$ in doped $2D$ cuprates.
-The AFM interaction strongly depends on the state of the lattice of $CuO_2$ layer surrounded by two $LaO$ rock salt layers.
-In a static $U$ and $D$ stripe nanostructure, the homogeneous AFM interaction is impossible due to the $U/D$ periodic stripe sequence and $T_N=0$.
-In a dynamic stripe nanostructure, the ideal $CuO_2$ layer with nonlocal effects and the homogeneous AFM interaction are restored.
-However the interaction $J_{ij}$ decreases by the exponential factor due to partial dynamical quenching.
-The meaning of the transition from the dynamic to the static cases lies in spontaneous symmetry $\theta$-breaking with respect to a rotation of the tilted all $CuO_6$ octahedra by an orientation angle $\delta \theta = n \cdot \left( {45^\circ } \right)$ in the $U$ and $D$ stripe nanostructure of $CuO_2$ layer.
+The AFM interaction strongly depends on the state of the lattice of a CuO$_2$ layer surrounded by two LaO rock salt layers.
+In a static $U$ and $D$ stripe nanostructure, the homogeneous AFM interaction is impossible due to the $U/D/U...$ periodic stripe sequence and $T_N=0$.
+In a dynamic stripe nanostructure, the ideal CuO$_2$ layer with nonlocal effects and the homogeneous AFM interaction are restored.
+However the interaction $J_{ij}$ decreases by the exponential factor due to partial dynamic quenching.
+The meaning of the transition from the dynamic to the static cases lies into the spontaneous $\theta$-symmetry breaking with respect to the rotation of all the tilted CuO$_6$ octahedra by an orientation angle $\delta \theta = n \cdot \left( {45^\circ } \right)$ (where $n=1\div4$) in the $U$ and $D$ stripe nanostructure of the CuO$_2$ layer.
+Moreover, the structural features help to study various experimental data on the charge inhomogeneity, Fermi level pinning in the p type cuprates only and a time reversal symmetry breaking from a unified point of view.

 \keywords{superexchange interaction, nanoscale inhomogeneity, doped $2D$ perovskite cuprates}